RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 * Configure LV sizes so that it matches your total disk size.
 In this example I have 2 x 2Tb disks RAID 1 so total diskspace available is 2Tb (1863 Gb)
 * If you like you can add more volume groups and logical volumes.

-When you are happy with file content, save and exit the editor via `:wq` and start instattion with following command
+When you are happy with file content, save and exit the editor via `:wq` and start installation with the following command

 ```
 installimage -a -c config.txt